MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-This component is custom-built for nisshi.dev.
+This component is a custom implementation for nisshi.dev.
 For WebM format, it automatically adds an MP4 fallback.
-Uses media-chrome.
+It uses media-chrome.

 A video player component.